arne48/tinkerboard_io/README.md

 - __GPIO Input__

 In this example all pins are set as inputs with pullups.
 Once a pin gets toggled by bridging them to GND or releasing them from GND a message will be prompted to the command-line.
-(End with Ctrl-C)
+(End with any key)

 - __GPIO Output__

 In this examples all pins are set to ouput mode and are toggled in an infinite loop.
-(End with Ctrl-C)
+(End with any key)

 - __SPI__